Wanrong: Family background and early life

 Wanrong was born into the Gobulo (郭布羅) clan on 13 November 1906, which translates to the 32nd year of the second month of the fourth day of the Guangxu Emperor's reign, under the Plain White Banner of the Eight Banners and of Daur ancestry.

 Her father Rongyuan (榮源) had held office under the Qing dynasty until the 1911 Revolution.
 When Wanrong became empress in 1922, her father took employment in the Imperial Household Department until Wanrong was expelled.
-Wanrong's biological mother, Aisin-Gioro Hengxin (恒馨) died when Wanrong was two.
-Wanrong was raised by her stepmother, Aisin-Gioro Hengxiang (恆香).
+Wanrong's biological mother, Hengxin (恒馨) died when Wanrong was two.
+Wanrong was raised by her stepmother, Hengxiang (恆香).
 Wanrong had a brother, Runliang (潤良) as well as a half-brother, Runqi (潤麒).
 The family lived in Mao Er hutong ("hat maker lane") near Di'anmen in Beijing's Dongcheng District.
+She was cousins with Wang Mintong.

 Unlike many of his contemporaries, Rongyuan believed in gender equality in regards to education, so he arranged for Wanrong to be educated in the same manner as her brothers.
 Wanrong attended an American missionary school in Tianjin.

 Marriage to Puyi

 The Qing dynasty was overthrown in 1912 and replaced by the Republic of China, marking the end of thousands of years of imperial rule in China.
 The former imperial family were granted special privileges by the Republican government, which allowed them to retain their imperial titles and be treated with respect.
 Puyi, the abdicated Last Emperor, was allowed to hold an imperial-style wedding in the Forbidden City.

 Puyi, 16 years old at the time, was shown a selection of photographs of young females for him to choose his spouse from.
 Puyi later claimed the faces were too small to distinguish between.
 He selected Wenxiu, a 12-year-old girl, but the decision was opposed by the former concubine dowager Consort Jin based on her status and appearance.
 The dowager consorts suggested Puyi choose Wanrong, who was about the same age and had a similar family background as he did.
 Because he had already chosen Wenxiu, they decided he would marry both Wanrong and Wenxiu as his primary and secondary spouses in accordance with Manchu tradition.
 After Wanrong was selected, she moved back to Beijing to prepare for the marriage.
 A group of palace eunuchs were sent to her home to prepare her for an imperial wedding.
-Runqi, Wanrong's brother said that: "They taught her how to bow and behave with the emperor.
+Runqi, Wanrong's brother, said that: "They taught her how to bow and behave with the emperor.
 She rebelled.
 She was fed up with the lessons and unhappy about marrying someone she had never met before."
 However, she eventually conceded to the marriage.